 Further we assessed the presumed fraud risk on revenue recognition as irrelevant, since the Company's sole significant source of income is finance income.
 Such finance income is derived from loan agreements with ABB group companies.
 In addition, as disclosed in note 1 to the financial statements, the Company entered into agreements with ABB Asea Brown Boveri Ltd that safeguard that the Company realizes an at arm's length remuneration for its activities.
+In 2023, ABB Asea Brown Boveri Ltd. was replaced by ABB Capital AG as new counterparty to these agreements.
 As a consequence, we did not identify an incentive nor pressure for the members of the Board of Management to achieve certain results or specific finance income targets and there appears to be limited perceived opportunity to commit a material fraud in this area.